danhighley/IT3038C-Scripts/final/Finale README.md

 ==========

 For the Final project, I decided to continue exploring python and flask and create a script that would monitor some system stats and processes that not only print to console but would also be accessible via html over the internet.
-So if you had a system doing something you wanted to keep an eye on remotely, you could enter its ip address remotely and view the system specs if the script was running.
+So if you had a system doing something you wanted to keep an eye on remotely, you could enter its IP address remotely and view the system specs if the script was running.

 ==========